mukilsenthil/hw-acceptance-unit-test-cycle/README.md

 <details>
   <summary>
   Read the Cucumber failure error messages.
-The first test failure should be: <br/>
-  Undefined step: the director of "Alien" should be "Ridley Scott" <br/>
-  What will you have to do to address that specific error?
+The Background step is red.
+Why?
+And how do we fix it?
   </summary>
   <p>
   <blockquote>
-  You'll have to write a definition for this step in movie_steps.rb
+  The attribute `director` is unknown (doesn't exist) for the `Movie` model.
+We must add the `director` attribute to the `Movie` model.
   </blockquote>
   </p>
 </details>

 ## Part 1: add a Director field to Movies